 Human Immune System - How it works!
 (Animation)

-inside the human cell In total, we estimate total body counts of ≈36 trillion cells in the male, ≈28 trillion in the female, and ≈17 trillion in the child. if you ask what supplements increase stem cells, these include vitamin D3 and C, Curcumin, Glucosamine, Chondroitin, Resveratrol and Fish Oil.
+inside the human cell cytology the study of cells In total, we estimate total body counts of ≈36 trillion cells in the male, ≈28 trillion in the female, and ≈17 trillion in the child. if you ask what supplements increase stem cells, these include vitamin D3 and C, Curcumin, Glucosamine, Chondroitin, Resveratrol and Fish Oil.
 The nucleus of a human cell is only about 6 micrometers in diameter.
 Atherosclerosis is thickening or hardening of the arteries.
 It is caused by a buildup of plaque in the inner lining of an artery.
 Plaque is made up of deposits of fatty substances, cholesterol, cellular waste products, calcium, and fibrin.
 As it builds up in the arteries, the artery walls become thickened and stiff.
 A typical proliferating human cell divides on average every 24 h.
 This division timing allows cells to synchronize with other physiological processes and with the environment.
 The circadian clock, which orchestrates daily rhythms, directly regulates the cell division cycle and is a major synchronizing factor.
 Sulfur is a precursor to glutathione takes 4hours the gal bladder and liver produce bile which break down polyunsaturated fats pancreas releases amalase trypsin and lipase which break down starch and protein into amino acids new cells are built up by protein gut produces t b cells & macrophages blood volume is typically replaced within 24 hours.
 Red blood cells take between 4-6 weeks to completely replace, which is why the FDA requires an 8 week wait between blood donations.
 The vagus nerve joins the brain to the gut The body stops making glutathione past the age of 30 There are 37 Mitochondria dna the kidney filter about 1,800 litres of blood and excretes the filtered waste of products and toxins through urine.
 It takes just five minutes for all the blood in our body to pass through the kidneys; every day this happens about 300 times.
 Low levels of alt Alanine transaminase is good for the body Chronic alcohol consumption, drugs, non-alcoholic steatohepatitis (NASH) and chronic viral hepatitis are common causes associated with raised ALT and Aspartate transaminase. low albumin levels are bad centenarians have high albumin levels Creatinine, which is a waste product produced by the muscles, gets filtered out by the kidneys.
 Your blood test result got flagged because a buildup of creatinine in the blood can be a sign of impaired kidney function.For example, very few of the centenarians had a glucose level above 6.5 earlier in life, or a creatinine level above 125.
 We found that, on the whole, those who made it to their hundredth birthday tended to have lower levels of glucose, creatinine and uric acid from their 60s onwards.
 Polyphenols activate sirtuins 30 grams of dark chocolate daily led to significant increase in nitric oxide levels in the blood.
 The body stops making T cells past the age of 20 as we age we lose NAD levels.
 The heart beats 100 thousand times a day 1kg of adipose fat burns 4.5kcal 1kg muscles 13kcal 1kg heart tissue burns 240kcal 1 kg brain tissue burns 440kcal .The loss of electrons is called oxidation resulting in free radicals, antioxidants donate electrons to reactive oxygen species, free radicals are produced when we breath and digest food when we smoke or by pollution or uv light, beta caretine vitamin A glutathione is comprised of 3 amino acids—cysteine, glutamic acid, and glycine.
 Glutathione is also synthesized in the body.
 Removal of peroxidases decreases with age, obesity accelerates epigenetic aging of human liver, hiv accelerates epigenetic aging in blood and brain tissue.
 Ubiquitin is the chemical tag used to label damaged proteins for disposal — antioxidants remove peroxides inflammation is tissue damage children born under c section have a higher chance of asthma immune diseases and leukemia.
 The Hayflick Limit is a concept that helps to explain the mechanisms behind cellular aging.
 The concept states that a normal human cell can only replicate and divide forty to sixty times before it cannot divide anymore, and will break down by programmed cell death or apoptosis.
 10 million atp molecules can be generated per second in a cell, organisms grow because cells are dividing to produce more and more cells.
 In human bodies, nearly two trillion cells divide every day.
+10 Million ATP molecules can be generated each second in a cell

 https://www.youtube.com/watch?v=919JWKiNR6U